 Q. Do certified nurse midwives only focus on pregnancy, labor and delivery?

-A. No. Certified nurse midwives also provide comprehensive women’s and pediatric health care services, including routine wellness exams, pelvic and breast exams, family planning counseling, birth control, prenatal care, labor and delivery support, postpartum, and pediatric care.
+A. No. Certified nurse midwives also provide comprehensive women’s health care services, including routine wellness exams, pelvic and breast exams, family planning counseling, birth control, prenatal care, labor and delivery support, and postpartum care.

 Q. Do certified nurse midwives only work with low-risk pregnancies?

-A. No. At Missouri Baptist Sullivan Hospital, certified nurse midwife, McKee, supports low- to moderate-risk pregnancies.
+A. No. At Missouri Baptist Sullivan Hospital, our certified nurse midwives support low- to moderate-risk pregnancies.
 This includes patients who have diet-controlled gestational diabetes; high blood pressure; and fetal growth restrictions.
-She collaborates with the obstetricians at the hospital and other maternal fetal medicine specialists as needed.
+They collaborate with the obstetricians at the hospital and other maternal fetal medicine specialists as needed.

 Q. Do certified nurse midwives support using pain medication during labor?